qdsang/TinyMPC.github.io/docs/solver.md

 ---

 {: .warning }
 This website is under construction.
-It is heavily based on OSQP website.
+It is deeply inspired by OSQP.

 # TinyMPC Solver Documentation